flozz/rivalcfg/README.md

                         time(ms),trigger_mask,color1,pos1,...,colorn,posn
     -r, --reset         Reset all options to their factory values

-SteelSeries Rival 710 Options (Experimental):
+SteelSeries Rival 700 and 710 Options (Experimental):

     -s SENSITIVITY1, --sensitivity1=SENSITIVITY1
                         Set sensitivity preset 1 (from 100 to 12000 in